Ferdinand II, Holy Roman Emperor: Bohemian revolt

 Ferdinand concluded a treaty with Maximilian I in Munich on 8 October 1619.
 Maximilian became the head of a renewed Catholic League and Ferdinand promised to compensate him for the costs of the war.
 He was still in Munich when Bethlen and Thurn united their forces and laid siege to Vienna in November.
 Ferdinand sought assistance from his staunchly Catholic brother-in-law, Sigismund III of Poland.
-Sigismund did not intervene, however, he did hire mercenaries from the Cossack lands which invaded Upper Hungary and forced Bethlen to hurry back to Transylvania in late January 1620.
+Sigismund did not intervene; however, he did hire mercenaries from the Cossack lands, which invaded Upper Hungary and forced Bethlen to hurry back to Transylvania in late January 1620.
 Ferdinand and Bethlen concluded a 9-month truce, which temporarily acknowledged Bethlen's conquests in Hungary.
 Abandoned by Bethlen, Thurn was forced to lift the siege.
 Ferdinand ordered Frederick to abandon Bohemia before 1 July, threatening him with an imperial ban.
-John George I of Saxony promised support against the Bohemian rebels in exchange for Lusatia, but Bethlen made a new alliance with the Bohemian Confederation and they sent envoys to Constantinople to seek Sultan Osman II's assistance.
+John George I, Elector of Saxony promised support against the Bohemian rebels in exchange for Lusatia, but Bethlen made a new alliance with the Bohemian Confederation and they sent envoys to Constantinople to seek Sultan Osman II's assistance.

 Ferdinand continued the negotiations with the Estates of Lower and Upper Austria about his recognition as Matthias' successor in both provinces.
 After his new confessor, the Jesuit Martin Becanus, assured him that he could grant concessions to the Protestants to secure their loyalty, Ferdinand confirmed the Lutherans' right to practise their religion in Lower Austria, save the towns on 8 July 1620.
 Five days later, the vast majority of the noblemen swore fealty to him.
 Before long, Johann Tserclaes, Count of Tilly, who was the commander of the army of the Catholic League, occupied Upper Austria, Bucquoy defeated the last rebels in Lower Austria and John George of Saxony invaded Lusatia.
 Maximilian I retained Upper Austria as a security for Ferdinand's debts and the local Estates swore fealty to him on 20 August.
 The Diet of Hungary dethroned Ferdinand and elected Bethlen king on 23 August.
 Louis XIII's envoy, Charles de Valois, Duke of Angoulême, tried to mediate a compromise between Ferdinand and his opponents, but Ferdinand was determined to force his rebellious subjects into obedience.
 The united troops of Maximilian I of Bavaria, Tilly and Bucquoy invaded Bohemia and inflicted a decisive defeat on the Bohemians and their allies in the Battle of White Mountain on 8 November 1620.